ThanhLong3125/CNPM/backend/docs/prompts.md

 I'm writing the backend for a hospital website that lets staff and doctor do CRUD stuff on patients and medical records.
 And there'd be AI(gemini) anaylysis on images.

-There's be images involved, usually people would use something like firebase or azure to host there image(post it and it would spit and the link).
-But my friend has his own server and he's telling me to at first try to get the "save image" feature working, that is, moving the uploaded image to a folder in my computer, so when the back end is hosted on his server the "folder in my computer" would be the server's storage.
+I would store the image directly on the server.
 The reason for this is this is a college group project, so we'd only upload maybe 1 or 2 images for demonstration.

 This is the context of the project:
-I'm not gonna give the Admin detail since It's not related to my part of the job. enum:Role: Staff,Doctor,Admin
+I'm not gonna give the Admin detail since It's not related to my part of the job.
+And my friend've already taked care of the auth, so you don't have to worry about that. enum:Role: Staff,Doctor,Admin
 Models :
 Users: Full_name,Email,PasswordHash,PhoneNumber,Role(Role),Specialty